matt-holmes/metrics-relay/README.md

 # Metrics Relay

 ## Assumptions
-This is being setup on an AWS EC2 instance running Ubuntu 18.04
+This is being setup on an AWS EC2 instance running Ubuntu 18.04 with Python 3.7 installed.

 ## Setup
 ### Inside your Linux Shell